aspectran/aspectran.github.io/_guides/examples/gs-hello-world.md

 First, download the ZIP file through the following link and extract it to the appropriate path.
 {% include label-link-box label="Download ZIP" href="https://github.com/aspectran/gs-hello-world/archive/master.zip" %}

-This Hello World application can be run in a console environment on Windows, Unix/Linux and Mac OS.
+This Hello World application can be run in a console environment on Windows, Unix/Linux and macOS.
 Open the console and perform the following steps.

 1. Go to the path `gs-hello-world-master/app/bin`.